MattiaPandolfoVR/MetaPhage/README.md

   <a href="https://MattiaPandolfoVR.github.io/MetaPhage/"><img src="./docs/imgs/metaphage-logo.png"></a>
 </p>

 This is MetaPhage, a nextflow pipeline for automatic phage discovery.
-MetaPhage can be run on Linux or MacOS.
+MetaPhage requires a Linux environment.

 ## Documentation